 - serve as a resource person for zone and group Christian Life chairmen in planning Christian nurturing events; and

-- maintain and publicize materials for society and group activities, promoting use of the products found in the LWML Catalog and on the LWML website.
+- maintain and publicize materials for local group activities, promoting use of the products found on the LWML website.

 - The Christian Materials Coordinator shall: